Wrtgvr/bin-to-dec-converter/README.md

-# bin-to-dec-converter
+# Bin2Dec
 Convert binary number to decimal
+That's all